ICJIA/icjia-infonet-nuxt4/content/index.md

-  between the illinois criminal justice information authority the illinois coalition against sexual assault and the illinois coalition against domestic violence since then infonet has grown to include partnerships with the illinois department of human services and the children s advocacy centers of illinois the primary purposes of infonet are to standardize data collection and reporting thereby improving the ability to analyze information statewide and locally provide a central repository for statewide victim service data ease reporting for victim service providers that receive grants from multiple funding agencies which often require different types of information facilitate continuous strategic planning for improving services and system response to victims "
+  between the illinois criminal justice information authority the illinois coalition against sexual assault and the illinois coalition against domestic violence since then infonet has grown to include partnerships with the illinois department of human services and the chicago department of family support services the primary purposes of infonet are to standardize data collection and reporting thereby improving the ability to analyze information statewide and locally provide a central repository for statewide victim service data ease reporting for victim service providers that receive grants from multiple funding agencies which often require different types of information facilitate continuous strategic planning for improving services and system response to victims "
 draft: false
 markdown: >-
   InfoNet is a web-based data collection and reporting system used by victim